lukecarbis/dnd-tomb-of-annihilation/session-recaps.md

 - On the way, we met **Undril Silver·tusk** at the **Temple of Savras**
 	- Undril mentioned wanting to travel to **Camp Vengeance**, but that didn’t mean anything to the group just yet

+- The group also encountered Volo!
+They bought his Book of Monsters, exchanging it for the Ring of Necrotic Spellcasting!

 - Eventually, the group arrived at Goldenthrone, and chanced to run into Wakanga there

 - They followed him to his Villa, where he gave them a partial **Map of Chult**, and redirected them to Jobal for more info